 Biochar is an imperfect burning charcoal or pyrolysis of solid waste of agricultural waste.
 The pyrolysis process produces a type of carbon that is converted thermochemically, with limited oxygen.
-[1]-[5].
-The basic ingredients of making biochar that are widely known are wood chips, tree pieces, sugarcane pulp or bagasse, rice husks,
+[1]- [5].
+The basic ingredients of making biochar that are widely known are wood chips, tree pieces, sugarcane pulp or bagasse, rice husks, corn cobs and plant / agricultural waste.
+Various types of biochar manufacturing raw materials produce different chemical and physical properties..
+Likewise, the temperature in the pyrolysis process also affects biochar production.
+[6].
+If the pyrolysis temperature is below 600 0 C, increase the availability of P of agricultural land [7].

 VCO manufacturing waste, namely coconut shells grouped also in agricultural waste, when processed pyrolysis produces Biochar [8].
-Biochar resulting from the imperfect burning of coconut shells can increase the quality of agricultural land, through absorption by Carbon, which causes an increase in the availability of P, N and K in the soil [7], [9], so as to increase crop production [8], [10]-[12].
+Biochar resulting from the imperfect burning of coconut shells can increase the quality of agricultural land, through absorption by Carbon, which causes an increase in the availability of P, N and K in the soil [7], [9], so to increase crop production [8], [10]-[12].
 The elements N, P and K are indispensable in the biochemical reactions of plants for their survival and production..
-Likewise, Biochar has sufficient concentration of micro and macro elements such as sodium, copper, potassium, calcium, zinc, magnesium, iron, etc. [6] that can support the survival and production of plants.
+Likewise, Biochar has а sufficient concentration of micro and macro elements such as sodium, copper, potassium, calcium, zinc, magnesium, iron, etc. [6] that can support the survival and production of plants.